UP | HOME

 • While moving the turtle should leave a visual trail behind to show where it has been

-2. Your code should not attempt to stop the timer or create multiple timers.
+2. Your code should not attempt to stop the timer or create multiple timers: instead it should change what the timer is doing based on whether the state is MOVING or STOPPED.

 Load Waypoints

-1. Create a custom service type called Waypoints in the turtle_interfaces package that allows you to send an arbitrary number of waypoints to a node and responds with the total straight-line distance that the turtle will travel to complete one cycle of the waypoints (i.e., starting and ending at the same place).
+1. Create a custom service of type turtle_interfaces/srv/Waypoints in the turtle_interfaces package that allows you to send an arbitrary number of waypoints to a node and responds with the total straight-line distance that the turtle will travel to complete one cycle of the waypoints (i.e., starting and ending at the same place).

-2. Add a service called load of the srv/Waypoints type to the waypoint node.
+2. Add a service called load of the turtle_interfaces/srv/Waypoints type to the waypoint node.
 This service shall:

 • Reset the turtlesim node to its initial state.